Royal Porcelain Factory, Berlin: New paths

 After World War II, KPM moved into temporary quarters in Selb, Upper Franconia, where there had once been plans to enlarge the company.
 From Franconia, KPM continued to supply the market with decorative porcelain and tableware.
 In the meantime, some of the staff reconstructed the Berlin premises.
 In 1957, manufacturing returned to the historic premises in Berlin's Tiergarten district after they had been rebuilt.

 As a result of a resolution adopted by the Senate of Berlin in 1988, KPM became a limited company and was now called KPM Königliche Porzellan-Manufaktur Berlin GmbH.
 In the 1990s, KPM began to re-emphasize its cultural and craft traditions.
 It rediscovered historic shapes, colours and patterns.
 Important dinner services from the era of New Objectivity were reissued.
 After the triumphant success of a vase collection launched in 1994, KPM presented the BERLIN dinner service, created in cooperation with the Italian modernist designer Enzo Mari.

-From 1998 to 2003, the KPM QUARTIER was refurbished by architects Gerkan, Marg and Partners according to curatorial standards.
+From 1998 to 2003, the KPM QUARTIER was refurbished.
 At the same time, the production technology was updated.
 In 2006, after several previous attempts at privatisation, Berlin banker Jörg Woltmann took over the Royal Porcelain Manufactory Berlin and became the sole shareholder.
-In the same year, KPM opened its newly designed sales gallery in the historic kiln hall.
+In the same year, KPM opened its newly designed sales gallery in the historic kiln room.
 Additional KPM shops are located in Berlin, Potsdam, Hamburg and Cologne.
 In 2007, the company opened the KPM WELT exhibition at the KPM QUARTIER, a company museum dedicated to the company's 250 years of history and craftsmanship of making porcelain.

-In the recent past, new ground has been broken through collaborations with luxury brands, such as Bottega Veneta and Bugatti Automobiles.
-In 2011, KPM designed the exterior and interior of a Bugatti Veyron Grand Sport “L’Or Blanc” in cooperation with the car manufacturer.
-In 2012, a Bugatti Veyron Grand Sport “Wei Long” was outfitted with dragon motifs.
+In 2011, KPM designed the exterior and interior of a Bugatti Veyron Grand Sport "L’Or Blanc" in cooperation with the car manufacturer.
+In 2012, a Bugatti Veyron Grand Sport "Wei Long" was outfitted with dragon motifs.

 On the occasion of KPM's 250th anniversary in 2013, the special exhibition Royal Porcelain Manufactory Berlin 1763-2013 provided a representative overview of the manufactory's creative periods, with 300 works from 18 private collections.